 print header

-Local Update On Monkeypox
+Local Update On Mpox

-Individuals who are awaiting test results or have a confirmed MPOX infection must remain isolated.
-For further information, please refer to the health unit’s guidance for self-isolation.
+Individuals who are awaiting test results or have a confirmed mpox infection must remain isolated.
+For further information, please refer to the health unit's guidance for self-isolation.

-Monkeypox (MPOX) can be transmitted person-to-person through:
+Mpox can be transmitted person-to-person through:

 • contact with clothing or linens (such as bedding or towels) used by an infected person